1nvisibilia/regression2/README.md

 4. Start up the Kafka broker by running `bin/kafka-server-start.sh config/server.properties`
 <!-- 5. docker stuffs... -->

+*The instructions below should be executed within the /src directory*

 ### Initialize Kafka Topics
 Run `python3 kafka_init.py` to create the Kafka topics for each of the stocks/cryptocurrencies listed under `stock_names.py`